ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 ![Artwork created for The DAO, based on Taoist symbology](./dao.png)

-The Ethereum Foundation, who raised funds in a crowdsale to create Ethereum, had a Chief Communications Officer who [announced](https://blog.ethereum.org/2015/07/30/ethereum-launches/) the Ethereum Genesis Block, was an [advocate](https://twitter.com/stephantual/status/711874685156376576) of _Code is Law_.
+The Ethereum Foundation, who raised funds in a crowdsale to create Ethereum, had a Chief Communications Officer who [announced](https://blog.ethereum.org/2015/07/30/ethereum-launches/) the Ethereum Genesis Block and was an [advocate](https://twitter.com/stephantual/status/711874685156376576) of _Code is Law_.
 Like many others, EF's CCO saw the bright future promised by "Build Unstoppable Applications", indeed, it was ultimately their call of to use this term to promote the Ethereum project.

 In November 2015, the now former CCO teamed up with some coders and formed a company called slock.it.
 Slock.it wanted to launch not just _a_ DAO, but _The_ DAO, which would be used as a kind of venture capital fund targeting Ethereum projects.
 It was pitched as a way to grow the Ethereum ecosystem and net returns for investors, who would deposit ether into The DAO contract in exchange for DAO Tokens, which would allow voting for and yield rewards from investments made by The DAO.